ossrs/srs-docs/src/pages/faq-srs-stack.md

 * Complex operation, CVM's security group is much more complicated than the lightweight firewall operation.
 Please try it yourself.
 If it doesn't work, switch to lightweight.
 * No background link, the interface is more complex.
 If it doesn't work, switch to lightweight.

-If you still want to choose CVM after knowing the advantages and disadvantages, please refer to [Cloud SRS: Support CVM image](https://mp.weixin.qq.com/s/x-PjoKjJj6HRF-eCKX0KzQ).
+If you still want to choose CVM after knowing the advantages and disadvantages, please refer to [SRS Stack: Support CVM image](https://mp.weixin.qq.com/s/x-PjoKjJj6HRF-eCKX0KzQ).

 <a name="https"></a><br/><br/><br/>

 ## How to set up free HTTPS

-Cloud SRS supports applying for free HTTPS certificates, and you can apply for certificates for multiple domain names and automatically renew them.
-For example, the certificates for the following HTTPS websites are all automatically applied after running Cloud SRS:
+SRS Stack supports applying for free HTTPS certificates, and you can apply for certificates for multiple domain names and automatically renew them.
+For example, the certificates for the following HTTPS websites are all automatically applied after running SRS Stack:

 * https://ossrs.io SRS's overseas documentation website.
 * https://www.ossrs.io SRS's overseas documentation website.